 - Use any combination of fruit that sounds good to you.

 - A pizza cutter is the best to cut the leather.
-If your leather sticks to it a lot, you might want to dry a little longer.
+If your leather sticks to it a lot, you might want to dry it a little longer.

-- Make sure to use parchment paper to ‘roll them up’ and keep them separated.
+- Make sure to use parchment paper to ‘roll them up and keep them separated.

-- If your mixture is too thin, add some banana or a tablespoon of ground chia or flax seed to help thicken
+- If your mixture is too thin, add some banana or a tablespoon of ground chia or flax seed to help thicken.

 - If you don’t have a silicone mat to do your leathers on, use unbleached parchment paper instead.

 - You can use an oven set at the lowest temperature it can go, and leave the door cracked or propped open with a wooden spoon.

 - Use local honey instead of sugar for more extended storage as honey doesn’t crystallize.